Books I have read

 Black Library books

 These are novels that take place in the Warhammer universe and they are my guilty pleasure.
 There are a lot of these.
 Partially writing this for my own sake so I can remember them.
 The quality varies dramatically, but if you are interested in the universe they take place in, then that is a pretty decent boost to their readability.
 Otherwise be careful.
+Pretty much everything by Dan Abnett or Aaron Dembski-Bowden is good.

 Warlord: Fury of the God Machine by David Annandale

 Bolter porn, except the bolters are really big.
 This is a not particularly memorable story about Titans fighting other Titans, and what it is like to be a human running around when that happens.
 It is actually quite good if you are interested in depictions of Titans - I particularly like the exposition of how Titans relate to their supporting forces - but the plot is basically unimportant.
-Some enemy Titans drop down on the planet, and now the protoganists are in for a fight.
+Some enemy Titans drop down on the planet, and now the protagonists are in for a fight.
 The final battle is so over-the-top absurd (fighting on city wreckage floating in a lake of lava) that I don't know whether to laugh or heer.

 Imperator: Wrath of the Omnissiah by Gav Thorpe